If your immigration or refugee application has been refused, you may have the right to appeal or seek a judicial review.

 The RAD can uphold the Refugee Protection Division’s decision, remit the claims back to the RPD for a new hearing, or grant refugee protection.
 In very rare cases, an oral hearing will be held.

-Working with a lawyer through this process is important; a lawyer will know your case and understand the legalities surrounding your claim and situation.
-They will be able to advocate on your behalf and assist you in pursuing all legal options available.
+Working with our judicial review immigration lawyer through this process is important; we get to know your case and understand the legalities surrounding your claim and situation.

-If you are facing danger in your home country and wish to file a refugee claim in Canada, your first step is to initiate the refugee claim with Immigration, Refugees and Citizenship Canada.
 If your claim is found to be eligible, it will be referred to the Refugee Protection Division, which hears claims for refugee protection and makes decisions based on the categories of Convention refugees and persons in need of protection under the Immigration and Refugee Protection Act.

 Kingwell Immigration Law employs lawyers with abundant experience representing clients at the Federal Court, Immigration Division, Immigration Appeal Division, Refugee Protection Division, and the Refugee Appeal Division.
 Immigration matters can be challenging; they often come with tight deadlines, require numerous applications, and can be emotionally tense.